Layouting

 Sub Sections

-Layouts can contain another layout for a specific path or the index route.
+Layouts can contain another layout for a specific path.
 This way your web application can be structured as needed.
 The following example exposes http://localhost:8080/static/hello.txt to your clients.

 var resources = Layout.Create()